12. Processing Data in Groups

 For each \(k=1, 3, 5, 7, 9\), compute the corresponding

-Evaluate the quality of best classifier on the test set.
+Evaluate the quality of the best classifier on the test set.

 Note

-(*) We can use various cross-validation techniques instead of a train-validate-test split, especially on smaller datasets.
-For instance, in a 5-fold cross-validation, we split the original train set randomly into 5 disjoint parts: \(A, B, C, D, E\) (more or less of the same size).
-We use each combination of 4 chunks as training sets and the remaining part as the validation set, for which we generate the predictions and then compute, say, the F-measure:
+(*) Instead of a training/validation/test split, we can use various cross-validation techniques, especially on smaller datasets.
+For instance, in a 5-fold cross-validation, we split the original training set randomly into five disjoint parts: \(A, B, C, D, E\) (more or less of the same size).
+We use each combination of four chunks as training sets and the remaining part as the validation set, for which we generate the predictions and then compute, say, the F measure:

 validation set |